Blurry background for design

 Not every procedure works for every situation.
 Talk to your eye doctor about the best treatment for your vision problems.
 We offer a free LASIK consultation to help you determine if you’re a candidate for one of these procedures.

-If you need an eye doctor who can help you make smart decisions about your eye health, schedule an appointment with Barnet Dulaney Perkins Eye Center today to discuss your corrective options.
+If you need an eye doctor to help you make smart decisions about your eye health, schedule an appointment with Barnet Dulaney Perkins Eye Center today to discuss your corrective options.